 It fits in the smallest of bathrooms, but there’s plenty of space on the shelves for all your toiletries from shampoo bottles to soap and small items.Article number304.508.07

-Assemble the shelf unit quickly and easily without any tools by clicking the parts together.
+Assemble the shelf unit quickly and easily by clicking the parts together without any tools.